kj7kunal/kj7kunal.github.io/content/blog/isro-intern/index.md

 The application process was tricky.
 I could not find an "open positions" page online.
-And if you have ever been to the ISRO website, it's really hard to find what you're looking for anyway.
+And if you have ever been to the ISRO website, it's really hard to find what you're looking for.
 No, my best friend here, was networking.

 I had heard about the [Indian Institute of Space Science and Technology](https://www.iist.ac.in/) having direct ties with ISRO, and that students usually go for internships at various labs across the entire space agency.
 Through a bit of googling, I found a